FileAnalysisSuite/adaptersdk-schema/README.md

 Create a **.NET** `AdapterSdkSchemaObject` using the `AdapterSdkSchemaObjectBuilder`

-- Create an instance of the `AdapterSdkSchemaObjectBuilder` passing in an instance of a `ISchemaObjectBuilder`
+- Create a `AdapterSdkSchemaObjectBuilder` passing in an instance of a `ISchemaObjectBuilder`

 ```
     var document = new Dictionary<string, object>();